vokal/q/README.md

 Queue.Push(j)
 ```

-pushes Jobs onto the queue.
+Pushes jobs onto the queue.
 A Job is anything thing that implements `Run()` which is responsible
 for Processing the job.